Audits, Reviews & Compilations for Businesses and Organizations

 “We have been very pleased with James Moore & Co.’s service.
 Their staff has extensive experience with the federal grants and programs we operate, and they have been dedicated to making sure our audit runs smoothly and efficiently.
 I would highly recommend them!”

 "[James Moore’s] staff was extremely knowledgeable and flexible.
 They did a great job of communicating with the City, keeping us up to date with progress and concerns.
 This ensured there were no surprises at the end."

 You might not need a sledgehammer to kill that fly.

-There are several types of assurance services available.
+There are several types of assurance services available at our audit firm.
 Determining the best option for you will help ensure that you’re meeting stringent requirements—or save you thousands of dollars in fees and countless hours of preparation.

 Audit – The highest level of assurance you can obtain, audits are required for government entities, some nonprofits (and other organizations), and businesses with loan covenant and bonding requirements.
 An audit thoroughly examines the completeness and accuracy of your financial statements through customized risk-based audit procedures and testing.
 The deliverable is our audit opinion, a full set of financial statements and note disclosures.

 Review – A review is ideal for smaller businesses, organizations or nonprofits with simpler funding sources.
 It provides limited assurance that no material modifications are needed to make your financial statements compliant with GAAP.
 The review report includes a full set of financial statements and note disclosures, but no opinions.
 It’s a less expensive option that still provides a basic level of assurance on the accuracy of your financial statements.